donmathew008/DFT_Tools_Install/Installation.md

 ## $\color{Blue}{\textbf{Method 1(Preferred)}}$
 #### $\color{Green}{\textbf{The below commands should build the openchemistry repository which has avagadro as a module}}$
 #### $\color{Green}{\textbf{Prerequisites/ Preparing the environment}}$
-#### Here we mention installation of Qt,eigen, cairo, wxwidgets, OpenBabel.
-Even thogh building Avogadro Installs most of these packages, installing separately is preferred to find any unmet dependency
+#### Here we mention installation of Qt, eigen, cairo, wxwidgets, OpenBabel.
+Even thogh building Avogadro installs most of these packages, installing separately is preferred to find any unmet dependency
 [Reference](https://avogadro.cc/)

 [Download Qt](https://download.qt.io/archive/qt/4.8/4.8.5/)